Why choose this programme?

-The Kennedy Trust IMPACT Inflammation MB-PhD is a fully funded three-year programme aimed at MBChB students who wish to intercalate to train as clinician-scientists.
+The Cancer Research UK Manchester Centre MB-PhD is a fully funded three-year programme aimed at MBChB students wishing to intercalate to train as clinician scientists.

-This training route will see you work towards both your MBChB and PhD awards over the course of the programme, combining your medical training with research training in the area of inflammation sciences.
+This training route will see you work towards both your MBChB and PhD awards over the course of the programme, combining your medical training with research training in the area of cancer sciences.

 More about the MB-PhD

-You will get a head start on your academic career before you get too embedded in clinical work.
-The skills you will acquire can be applied in many areas of medicine, and you will learn valuable critical appraisal skills early.
+The skills you will acquire can be applied in many areas of medicine and you will learn valuable critical appraisal skills early.